smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 ## Introduction

-A short description of what the feature is.
-Try to keep it to a single-paragraph "elevator pitch" so the reader understands what problem this proposal is addressing.

 This proposal is to integrate the Generic HMI into ATF tests scripts by using selenium to control a web browser programatically.

 ## Motivation